padriba/NLP_MeTaxa/README.md

    If the user chooses to print the NCBI taxnomy tree, NLP_MeTaxa will create for each fasta file a taxonomy tree

   ## NLP Vectorization
-  To get a word2vec embedding representation for the metagenomic sample:
+  To get a word2vec embedding representation :
-   - For the low comlexity dataset:

       ```sh
+        # input_file : the file to vectozise
-        python ./NLP/vectorisation_low.py
+        python ./NLP/vectorisation.py $(input_file)
       ```
    The result will be found in ./NLP/vectorisation_results/low/

-   - For the medium comlexity dataset:

-      ```sh
-        python ./NLP/vectorisation_medium.py
-      ```
-     The result will be found in ./NLP/vectorisation_results/medium/

-   - For the high comlexity dataset:

-      ```sh
-        python ./NLP/vectorisation_high.py
-      ```
-     The result will be found in ./NLP/vectorisation_results/high/

   ## Training CNN model
    - Data generated from the previous step are used to train the CNN mlodel